 - Good flow and machinability

-- Typical applications are overlays and build-up of gear teeth, shafts, bearings, valve seats and pistons
+- Used for overlays and build-up of gear teeth, shafts, bearings, valve seats and pistons

-- Also used to join ferrous and non-ferrous metals
+- Used to join ferrous and non-ferrous metals

 Cancer and Reproductive Harm -www.P65Warnings.ca.gov